What Is A Nonprofit Chart Of Accounts?

 Expense accounts are numbered in the 5000+ range, which means they can range from 5000 onward.
 Typically you will have more expense accounts than any other type of account, so the number range allows for growth.
-Like the other accounts, expense accounts should have names that are reflective of how and/or where you spend money.
-For example, “5000 – Salary Expense”.
-Below are a few more examples of expense accounts:
+Like the other accounts, expense accounts should have names that are reflective of how or where you spend money.
+For example, “5000 – Salary Expense.”
+Below are a some more examples of expense accounts:

 - 5001 – Rent/Mortgage

 - 5300 – Fundraiser Supplies

 Best Practices For Creating Your Chart Of Accounts

 1. Create only what you need

 If you don’t have any debt, don’t worry about creating liability accounts.
 Likewise, if you don’t own anything outside of the money in the bank, don’t worry about fixed assets.
 Your nonprofit’s chart of accounts is completely unique, and should be tailored for your organization alone.
 You will always be able to make changes and adapt if needed.